paulomenon/paulomenon.github.io/_posts/2024-10-24-install-mutiple-jdk.markdown

 ![image](../assets/img/brew_search.png)

-Choose the JDK version you want to install and type this.
+Choose the JDK version you want to install and type this, before install it.

 <div class="code-snippet">
   <div class="highlight">